Contact Us for a Free Consultation (213) 542-0979

 Criminal Lawyer With Experience in Each Courthouse

 Also, if you have to do a jury trial in a courthouse, you're going to want to know what court it's in because the jury pool in each of the courthouses is different.
 Some are more conservative.
 Some are more liberal.
-I would say the downtown jury pool is a very liberal jury pool – in my opinion, one of the best jury pools for a criminal defendant.
+I would say the downtown jury pool is very liberal – in my opinion, one of the best jury pools for a criminal defendant.

-Whereas, some of the more conservative courts like San Fernando, Van Nuys, Pomona, West Covina, these courts have tougher jurors – very tough on crime – and so, if you have a case in that courthouse, you're going to want to think twice before you go to trial and obviously make sure you have a case that you can win.
+Whereas some of the more conservative courts like San Fernando, Van Nuys, Pomona, and West Covina, these courts have tougher jurors – very tough on crime – and so, if you have a case in that courthouse, you're going to want to think twice before you go to trial and obviously make sure you have a case that you can win.

 Menu